Thursday, November 21, 2013

 YouTube - You could have students use the YouTube mobile apps on their Android or iOS devices to record short videos to use in their blog posts.
 Your students could also simply go to the YouTube editor and record a video with the webcams built into their Chromebooks or other laptop computers.
 If your students are under 13 you can have them share videos with you without making them public by using the method outlined here.

 SoundCloud - SoundCloud is a great tool for creating short audio recordings.
 Those recordings can be embedded into blog posts.
 The feature of SoundCloud that makes it worth using instead of just embedding a recording from another service is that listeners can tie their comments to an exact moment in a SoundCloud recording.
 This means that if something twelve seconds into the recording triggers a thought in a students’ mind she can tie that comment to that exact moment.
 I’ve seen SoundCloud used by world languages teachers who have students make short recordings and post them on a classroom blog.
 The teacher then used the comment tool to give feedback to students.

-Topics like this one and many more will be covered in depth in my upcoming PracticalEdTech.com webinar, Blogging for Teachers and School Leaders.
+Topics like this one and many more will be covered in depth in my PracticalEdTech.com webinar, Blogs and Social Media for Teachers and School Leaders.